 Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary Virgin Mobile and Vodafone).
 To date, 149 parents who have existing contracts with these providers have applied for mobile data uplifts via the school and local authority.
-16 Review Post 16 provision within Newport to ensure it is meeting the needs of all learners and provides good value for money. all schools deliver a cost effective provision.
+T ¢ dalen 35 Review Post 16 provision within Newport to ensure it is meeting the needs of all learners and provides good value for money.
+Collaborative arrangements in all schools deliver a cost effective provision.
+Improvement in ALPS quality indicator for individual schools.
+Plans for a sixth form at Ysgol Gyfun Gwent Is Coed are developed and implemented in readiness for a September 2022 start.
 Not Applicable 1 st April 2019 31 st March 2022 50% 55% Schools in Newport continue to deliver a collaborative curriculum offer for post-16 learners.
 This approach supports the delivery of a local curriculum that meets the requirements of the Learning and Skills Act 2000.
-Work to support Ysgol Gyfun Gwent Is Coed to introduce a Welsh medium post- 16 curriculum from September 2021 is ongoing.
+Work to support Ysgol Gyfun Gwent Is Coed to introduce a Welsh medium post-16 curriculum from September 2021 is ongoing.
 17 To progress with the Accessibility Strategy for Schools and to develop a phased approach to improve physical environments in schools.
-Identify requirements for improved access to halls and classrooms for Not Applicable 1 st April 2020 31 st March 2022 30% 50% Phase A Capital Works are currently underway at five identified schools.
+Identify requirements for improved access to halls and classrooms for people with mobility or sensory impairments.
+Funding for priority improvements will be subject to Not Applicable 1 st April 2020 31 st March 2022 30% 50% Phase A Capital Works are currently underway at five identified schools.
 Phase 2 feasibility studies have been undertaken and will be subject to a paper to Capital Strategy & Asset Management Group for funding considerations in the summer term 2021.